 Ensuring your app’s scalability

-Making sure your app is scalable will be the responsibility of your team of web or mobile developers, but you still should know what to be mindful of when you make scalability a priority.
+Making sure your app is scalable will be the responsibility of your team of custom app developers, but you still should know what to be mindful of when you make scalability a priority.

 Choosing the right technology

 If you’re thinking about scalability at the planning stage, then you already have an advantage.
 So when you start creating an app, pay close attention to the technology you choose for your project.
 For example, Node.js is the go-to back-end environment for effortless scalability and can be used in both web and mobile app development.

 The most important part of ensuring an app is scalable is testing its behaviour under various circumstances.
 There are different ways to check whether your app has the potential to scale, with the most crucial ones being load testing and performance testing.